mitodl/odl_devstack_tools/README.md

   purposes (e.g.: one compose file for testing changes to `XBlock`, another one for testing changes to `edx-sga`, another one for testing some LMS feature that requires a bunch of config changes).
 You can also combine them as desired.
+- If desired, sets up your container to enable exporting courses to Github (specifically the github.mit.edu private repos) so you don't need to create SSH keys and add them to Github every single time you restart your containers.

 ### Configuring and using the custom devstack image